It All Belongs to Me: Recording

 After "It All Belongs to Me" was presented to Monica, the singer revealed that she wanted to record a duet with Brandy, following their first released in 1998.
 Brandy also had plans to record a new duet with Monica.
 After talking to RCA and Chameleon Records executives Peter Edge and Breyon Prescott, both singers agreed to record the song.
 Monica, however, stated that she was not going to the studio without Clive Davis' permission.
 Brandy's team then contacted Davis, who authorized the duet.
 Brandy and Monica then recorded the song together in a recording studio located on Miami, Florida from January 6 to 8, 2012.
 Brandy said that the energy of the recording sessions was "magical!
 I was just so excited to see her again, just to work with her again.
 The session was great.
 It was like it was meant to be.
 It was like we never missed a beat."
 The singers also took pictures and talked about their current lives.
 Brandy also revealed that she and Monica wanted to "give [their] best vocals ever on a song."

 Monica revealed that, before passing, Whitney Houston came to her after hearing "It All Belongs to Me" and said, "You killin' that run at the end.
 And you know I know you stole that from me, right?"
 Rico Love commented on the recording sessions of the song in an interview with magazine Rap-Up, saying that "it was a really interesting situation because of the history that was in the room and the energy was so positive.
 It was electric.
 I really wanted to try my best to pull the most explosive vocals out of them. ´...
 It kinda carried on the next part of the story, just showing their growth and their maturity, and making it real and true to both singers.
 It was an amazing energy, an amazing vibe.
 The girls were all positive.
 It was just fun.
 We had a great time and I learned so much from both of them during the session."
-Love also revealed that they did alternate versions of the song for both Monica and Brandy's albums.
-He noted that the changes were minimal.
+Love also revealed that they did alternate versions of the song for both Monica and Brandy's albums but also noted that the changes were minimal.
+"It All Belongs to Me" was later omitted from Brandy's next project Two Eleven (2012).